openstad/openstad-docs/technical/frontend/README.md

 ## The Openstad version of ApostropheCMS
-We have bundled the ApostropheCMS as an Openstad CMS local npm pacakage.
+We have bundled the ApostropheCMS as an Openstad CMS local npm package.
 This package lives in the packages/cms folder and the modules are overrideable just like ApostropheCMS modules.
 Create the files you want to override directly under lib/modules.

 This is a core feature of the ApostropheCMS and because of the way we bundled it works for both the ApostropheCMS modules and the Openstad modules.
 [ApostropheCms module pattern](https://docs.apostrophecms.org/core-concepts/technical-overview.html#apostrophe-s-module-pattern-inheritance-and-moog)